AT89/Townboard/bulletin/README.md

 -- create a bulletin board for initial boards:
-  -- Gets: where users can post what they are looking for -- Pushes: where users can sell what they no longer need or want to sell Electric
+  -- Gets: where users can post what they are looking for -- Pushes: where users can sell what they no longer need or want to sell etc -- Board is dynamic so the admin can create a board for ANYTHING

 #Planning